Sponsored by New Orleans Convention & Visitors Bureau

-Also, Royal Street in the French Quarter which runs parallel to Bourbon Street, is more family-friendly with nice cafes, galleries, boutique shopping and artist shops.
+Also, Royal Street in the French Quarter which runs parallel to Bourbon Street, is more family-friendly with nice cafes, galleries, boutique shopping, and artist shops.

-Of course, they could not help giggle and stare when they saw their first male dressed as Elsa, but once that was out of their system they were fine.
+Of course, they could not help but giggle and stare when they saw their first male dressed as Elsa, but once that was out of their system they were fine.

-To plan your trip to Mardi Gras with kids, check the official tourism website for Visit New Orleans for up to date information.
+To plan your trip to Mardi Gras with kids, check the official tourism website for Visit New Orleans for up-to-date information.

 We’ll have more tips down below to help you have the best Mardi Gras (Fat Tuesday) experience yet.

-But, first let’s look at the amazing parades.
+But first, let’s look at the amazing parades.

 We visited during the last two days of the festival.